The Epistemic Planning Domain Definition Language: Official Guideline: Syntax of epddl

 A \emph{predicate declaration} is either a standard declaration, \ie a name followed by a typed list of variables, or a \emph{fact declaration}, being a standard declaration preceded by the \texttt{:fact} keyword (requires \texttt{:facts}).
-Predicate declarations marked as facts must be initialized in the facts-initialization statement (Section~\ref{sec:syntax-facts-init}).
-Standard predicate declarations, by contrast, are used to initialize world labels in the initial state (Section~\ref{sec:syntax-init-goal}).
+Predicate declarations marked as facts must be initialised in the facts-initialization statement (Section~\ref{sec:syntax-facts-init}).
+Standard predicate declarations, by contrast, are used in the initial state initialization (Section~\ref{sec:syntax-init-goal}).

-\emph{Constants} describe entities (\ie both objects and agents) that are common to all problem instances of a domain, and they are defined akin to problem objects (Section~\ref{sec:objects-agents-groups}).
+\emph{Constants} describe entities (\ie objects, agents, and agent groups) that are common to all problem instances of a domain, and they are defined akin to problem objects (Section~\ref{sec:syntax-objects-agents-groups}).
 Note that this is slightly different than \textsc{pddl}, where only constant objects can be defined.
-If a constant is declared with no type, then we assumed that its type is \texttt{object}, so constant entities of type \texttt{agent} must be explicitly declared with the appropriate type.
+If a constant is declared with no type, then we assume that its type is \texttt{object}, so constant entities of type \texttt{agent} or \texttt{agent-group} must be explicitly declared with the appropriate type.
 The following listing shows the types and predicates of our Epistemic Blocks World domain.